San7o/elixir-simple-bockchain/README.md

 This project aims to create a simple block chain in elixir.
 This project is directly inspired by the Bitcoin Protocol specification.

+Currently the project is under heavy developement and is changing rapidly, do not use this code anywhere.

 ## Requirements

-You need Elixir and Erland installed.
+You need Elixir and Erlang installed.
 If you are on NixOS, you can enter the developement environment with
 ```bash
 nix develop